Upcycled Projects, Valentine's Day

 Advertising Disclosure: Upcycle Design Lab may be compensated in exchange for featured placement of certain sponsored products and services, or your clicking on links posted on this website.

-I went through the whole course a few years ago and I was considering doing it again.
-But I have some other unfinished courses and a to do list that never quite seems under control.
-So, for now I have decided to let myself go through the book as a mini refresher course.
-My plan is to read a chapter each week and then chose one small thing from each chapter to work on, contemplate, fix or understand better about myself.
+I went through the course a few years ago and considered doing it again.
+But I have some other unfinished courses and a to-do list that never seems under control.
+So, I have decided to let myself go through the book as a mini refresher course.
+I plan to read a chapter each week and then choose one small thing from each chapter to work on, contemplate, fix, or understand better about myself.

 This will be week one.